+In our time revised title.
 In subsection (c)(2), the words "The Secretary shall end the ban" are substituted for "he [sic] shall terminate the application of the preceding sentence to such contractor or subcontractor (and to any person in which the contractor or subcontractor has a substantial interest)" for clarity and to eliminate unnecessary words.
 The word "thereafter" is omitted as unnecessary.

-In subsection (c)(3), the words "as provided in section 2112 of title 28", "make and", and "upon certification" are omitted as unnecessary.
+In subsection (c)(3), the words "as provided in section 2112 of title 28", "make and", and "upon certiorari or certification" are omitted as unnecessary.

 In subsection (d)(2), before clause (A), the words "chapter 33 of title 5" are substituted for "the civil service laws" because of section 7(b) of the Act of September 6, 1966 (Public Law 89-554, 80 Stat.
-631), the first section of which enacted Title 5.
-United States Code.
+631), the first section of which enacted Title 5, United States Code.